|TOP 100 Things to do in Sydney, Australia|

 you'll forget that pretty quickly as you try not to spend the whole trip

 taking photos.
-The seaplanes depart from Rose Bay on the South Side of
+The seaplanes depart from Rose Bay on the southern shore

 bit of noise!

-Jet boating around Sydney Harbour is just good fun!
+Jet boating around is just good fun!
 Makes you the attraction so you must wave even if no-one waves back – just don't fall out in the process.

-For slightly more than a burger and chips at Circular Quay you can climb the 200 steps to the top of the southern pylon of the Sydney Harbour Bridge.
-Whether as a taster for the Sydney Bridge Climb, or for those not sure it's for them, this is excellent value.
-The climbable pylon is the one nearest to Sydney City on the southern end of the Sydney Harbour Bridge.
+For slightly more than a burger and chips at Circular Quay you can climb the 200 steps to the top of the southern pylon of the Harbour Bridge.
+Whether as a taster for the Bridge Climb, or for those not sure it's for them, this is excellent value.
+The climbable pylon is the one nearest to the City on the southern end of the Bridge.

 38 (37) Government House